kenlasko/k8s/README.md

 # Introduction
 This is the Git repository that contains all the configuration for my multiple homelab Kubernetes clusters.
-The clusters are used to host a number of self-hosted services mostly focused on movies and TV along with all the supporting software.
+The clusters are used to host a number of self-hosted services mostly focused on ~movies and TV show management~ Linux ISOs along with all the supporting software.
 This repository is fully gitops-optimized and is managed by [ArgoCD](https://argoproj.github.io/).

 The clusters are built on Sidero Lab's [Talos OS](https://github.com/siderolabs/talos) using on-prem [Omni](https://github.com/siderolabs/omni) for low-level cluster management.

 ## Cluster Descriptions
 ### Home Cluster
-This is my primary cluster which is used to self-host numerous applications, from the [*arr stack and its supporting apps/tools](/manifests/media-apps) to [Home Assistant](/manifests/homeops/homeassist) to replacements for cloud-services such as [Nextcloud](/manifests/apps/nextcloud).
+This is my primary cluster which is used to self-host numerous applications, from the [*arr stack and its supporting apps/tools](/manifests/media) to [Home Assistant](/manifests/homeops/homeassist) to replacements for cloud services such as [Nextcloud](/manifests/apps/nextcloud).

 My home cluster runs on 7 mini-PCs named `NUC1` through to `NUC7`.
 NUC1-NUC3 are used as control-plane nodes, while NUC4-NUC7 are workers.
 While this repo can be used for any environment, some workloads require (or benefit from) hardware that is specific to certain named nodes.
 The manifests are configured for this.
 For example:
 * [Plex](/manifests/media-apps/plex) works best on nodes with Intel GPUs for efficient transcoding.
 NUC5 and NUC6 have the N100 processor, which is best for transcoding, but can run on NUC4 or NUC7 which run the older N95 if necessary.
 * My [Home Assistant appstack](/manifests/homeops) requires access to USB-attached resources such as Zigbee/Z-Wave controllers and a UPS monitor.
 Obviously, these are plugged into one node, which the pods require access to (currently NUC4).

-* [PostgreSQL](/manifests/database/cnpg) requires local storage, which is available on NUC4-NUC7.
-* [Longhorn](/manifests/system/longhorn) is configured to only run on NUC4-NUC7 in order to keep workloads off the control-plane nodes
+Persistent data is stored mostly on my QNAP NAS.
+I utilize the [CSI-NFS Provisioner](/manifests/system/csi-drivers) for this.
+Rather than letting the provisioner automatically generate folders for workloads (which do not use a naming convention that lends itself to easily locating resources), I have elected to manually define PV/PVC pairs along with manually creating the root app folders to ensure application data is easily identifiable.

+For workloads that do not play well with NFS (ie SQLite databases common to many of the *arr stack apps), I use [Longhorn](/manifests/system/longhorn).
+Longhorn uses the local storage on worker nodes to replicate appdata volumes, which provides resilience in case of node failure.

+I use [Cloudnative PostgreSQL](/manifests/database/cnpg) for apps that support external databases.
+My CNPG implementation is highly-available and uses local storage on worker nodes for database files.

 #### Server Specs
 | Name | Make/Model           |  CPU                                           |  RAM                 |  Disk          | Purpose       |